gnanasekart/gnanasekart/README.md

 <br>

-am a Self Driven and technical adept person excellent in learning skills with a sharp analytical mind-set.
+Am a self driven and technical adept person excellent in learning skills with a sharp analytical mind-set.
 I love initiate and attempt to prove a Creative Problem Solver.** Alongside to Technical activities, I love to Travel, 🏊‍♂️ swim and Reading Books.😎.

 <br>